Chai and Privacy

 – Names and contact information such as telephone numbers, email and postal addresses

-– Donor and volunteer records and preferences, including, where necessary, bank or payment details and tax status in order to process payments and claim Gift Aid
+– Staff, volunteer, external consultant and donor records and preferences, including, where necessary, bank or payment details and tax status in order to process payments and claim Gift Aid

-– Administrative details including dietary requirements or preferences for guests or participants at fundraising or promotional events
+– Administrative details including dietary requirements or preferences for service users or for participants in fundraising or promotional events

 – Such other information that is relevant and necessary for Chai to carry out its activities, charitable purposes and legal obligations.

-Such data may be collected, for example, when you provide it through our website by making a donation, subscribe to our newsletter or submit an enquiry, when you request assistance or make an appointment as a service user, when you fill in your details on a pledge or Gift Aid form, when you tell us about yourself if you apply to work for Chai as a volunteer or employee or when you otherwise provide us with personal data in some other way.
+Such data may be collected, for example, when you provide it through our website by making a donation, subscribe to our newsletter or submit an enquiry, when you request assistance or make an appointment as a service user, when you fill in your details on a pledge or Gift Aid form, when you tell us about yourself if you apply to work for or with Chai as a volunteer, employee or external consultant or when you otherwise provide us with personal data in some other way.

 C. What we do with the data we process